Schuster-j/maneuverRecognition/README.md

 ```

 ## 2.4 Modelling <a name="heading--2-4"/>
-Before using the *modelling* module of the maneuver recognition package, the device to use for training and testing our model can be set.
+Before using the *modelling* module of the maneuver recognition package, the device to use for training and testing the model can be set.

 ```python